vietpham94/idfood-server-wp/wp-content/plugins/premium-addons-for-elementor/readme.txt

 Show off your products in an elegant way using Premium Woo Products Widget for Elementor Page Builder that comes with unlimited customization options.
 [Check the demo page](https://premiumaddons.com/elementor-woocommerce-products/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)

 ### New: Elementor Floating Effects
-[Floating Effects Elementor Global Feature](https://premiumaddons.com/elementor-floating-effects/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) that comes from Premium Addons for Elementor Free Plugin could be added to any Elementor widget including Elementor Sections, Inner-Sections.
+[Floating Animations for Elementor Global Feature](https://premiumaddons.com/elementor-floating-effects/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) that comes from Premium Addons for Elementor Free Plugin could be added to any Elementor widget including Elementor Sections, Inner-Sections.
 In addition, it could be added to the Elements inside each Elementor widget using Custom CSS Selector option.

 ### NEW: Elementor Equal Height Feature
 Now, you can make your columns, widgets or any selector you want the same height with just ONE click using [Elementor Equal Height feature](https://premiumaddons.com/docs/elementor-column-equal-height/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) in section settings -> Advanced tab.

-### Elementor Templates
+### Elementor Pre-made Templates
 NEW: Ever-growing [Elementor Section Templates Library](https://premiumaddons.com/premium-templates-for-elementor/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) Available on both Premium Addons Free and PRO versions.
 Browse, preview, and insert the template you like in your page/post with just ONE click.

 ### Elementor Lottie Animations Integration